arjuniverse/MVJCESpace/README.md

 # MVJCE Space - Campus Events Management

-A modern, frontend-only web application for managing and viewing college events at MVJ College of Engineering, bengaluru.
+A modern and effective web application for managing and viewing college events at MVJ College of Engineering, bengaluru.

 ## Features